LandHqzx/ARS-RVE/README.md

 # ARS-RVE
-Mitigating Action-Relation Hallucinations in LVLMs via Relation-aware Visual Enhancement The code are coming soon.
+The code is coming soon.